 MCPER is partnering with Vanderbilt University to conduct a 5-year study to determine the effectiveness of a fully developed set of U.S. history unit lessons when implemented (i.e., scaled up) by social studies teachers across various middle schools.
 The study will also examine how differences in teacher implementation and other factors affect the overall effectiveness of the lesson materials and, ultimately, student outcomes.

 The researcher-developed lesson materials include three 10-day units aligned with U.S. history curriculum standards.
 Each unit focuses on teaching students important social studies concepts through a literacy lens.
 Specifically, each unit provides instruction on essential words, reading of social studies text and primary source documents, discussion, and team-based learning approaches to guide application of knowledge.

 Researchers are currently accepting middle schools in California, Florida, Indiana, Kentucky, Missouri, New York, Tennessee, and Texas for participation in the 2018–2019 school year.
-Download our flyers below or contact Christy Murray, project director, for more information.
+Download our flyers below or contact Letty Martinez, project director, for more information.

 Research is ongoing.

 Past PACT research found that, on average, students made gains in history knowledge and understanding of key history concepts when compared with students taught by the same teachers in different classes.

 This study examines how to improve students’ knowledge of eighth-grade U.S. history, reading comprehension of social studies text, content area vocabulary, and general reading comprehension.